Netflix/vmaf/resource/doc/cambi.md

 CAMBI (Contrast Aware Multiscale Banding Index) is Netflix's detector for banding (aka contouring) artifacts.

+## Background

-For an introduction to CAMBI, please refer to this [tech blog](https://netflixtechblog.medium.com/cambi-a-banding-artifact-detector-96777ae12fe2).
-For a detailed technical description, please refer to the [technical paper](CAMBI_PCS2021.pdf) published at PCS 2021.
+For an introduction to CAMBI, please refer to the [tech blog](https://netflixtechblog.medium.com/cambi-a-banding-artifact-detector-96777ae12fe2).
+For a detailed technical description, please refer to the [technical paper](papers/CAMBI_PCS2021.pdf) published at PCS 2021.
 Note that the paper describes an initial version of CAMBI that no longer matches the code exactly, but it is still a good introduction.

 The current version of CAMBI is a [no-reference metric](https://en.wikipedia.org/wiki/Video_quality#Classification_of_objective_video_quality_models), and operates on a frame-by-frame basis (no temporal information is leveraged).
 To integrate it as part of the VMAF framework, which employs a [full-reference metric](https://en.wikipedia.org/wiki/Video_quality#Classification_of_objective_video_quality_models) API, CAMBI takes both a reference and a distorted video as its input.
 For simplicity, one can point the input arguments `--reference` and `--distorted` to the same video path.

+## Scores

 The CAMBI score starts at 0, meaning no banding is detected.
 A higher CAMBI score means more visible banding artifacts are identified.
 The maximum CAMBI observed in a sequence is 24 (unwatchable).
 As a rule of thumb, a CAMBI score around 5 is where banding starts to become slightly annoying (also note that banding is highly dependent on the viewing environment - the brigher the display, and the dimmer the ambient light, the more visible banding is).

+## How to run CAMBI

 To invoke CAMBI using the VMAF command line, follow the [instruction](../../libvmaf/tools/README.md) and use `cambi` as the feature name.
 For example, after downloading the input video [`src01_hrc01_576x324.yuv`](https://github.com/Netflix/vmaf_resource/blob/master/python/test/resource/yuv/src01_hrc01_576x324.yuv), invoke CAMBI via: